-Toxics from manufacturing turn up in public water systems
+Toxins turning up in dozens of public water systems

 Tim Hagey, manager of a local water utility, recalls how he used to assure people that the local public water was safe.
 That was before testing showed it had some of the highest levels of the toxic compounds of any public water system in the U.S.

-“You all made me out to be a liar,” Hagey, general water and sewer manager in the eastern Pennsylvania town of Warminister, told Environmental Protection Agency officials last month.
+“You all made me out to be a liar,” Hagey, general water and sewer manager in the eastern Pennsylvania town of Warminster, told Environmental Protection Agency officials last month.

 At “community engagement sessions” like the one in Horsham, residents and state, local and military officials are demanding that the EPA act quickly — and decisively — to clean up local water systems testing positive for dangerous levels of the chemicals, perfluoroalkyl and polyfluoroalkyl substances, or PFAS.